World Club Challenge: 2021–2022: COVID-19 cancellations

-2023: Return
+2023–present: Return

-On 9 November 2022 it was announced that the World club challenge would make its return and be staged in Australia at BlueBet Stadium.
+On 9 November 2022, it was announced that the World Club Challenge would make its return and be staged in Australia at BlueBet Stadium.
 Back-to-back NRL champions Penrith Panthers would host St Helens, the Super League champions for four consecutive years.
 The match took place on Saturday February 18, with kick-off at 7am (GMT).
 For the first time in the history of the competition the match went to golden point extra time after a dramatic finale meant that the match was tied 12–12 at the full time hooter.
 St Helens scored the winning point with a Lewis Dodd drop goal, a shock win to become the first Super League side to win the Challenge in Australia since 1994.
+This was also the worst attended game in 23 years, falling nearly 10,000 short of the capacity of the BlueBet Stadium, the previous low attendance also involved St Helens which was held at the DW Stadium in Wigan, with only the 1997 game having a lower attendance.

+Penrith would win a third consecutive NRL title while St Helens' monopoly ended as Wigan Warriors won 2023 Super League Grand Final to set up a rematch from the 1991 World Club Challenge.
+Penrith would again fail in capturing an inaugural World Club Challenge win in 2024 as they were defeated 16-12 at a sellout DW Stadium with 24,091 in attendance.
+By Wining, Wigan set a record equalling tally of five World Club Challenge wins along with Sydney Roosters.

+Ahead of the 2024 NRL Grand Final, reports began circulating that the 2025 World Club Challenge was at risk of cancellation as teams that could potentially qualify (Penrith Panthers, Warrington Wolves, and Wigan Warriors) would have difficulty arranging travel to either the UK or Australia, then to the United States, with the usual date of the tournament being close to that of the 2025 Rugby League Las Vegas event.